Mujibnagar Memorial

 Mujibnagar Memorial is located at Mujibnagar in Meherpur District.
 This memorial was built at the place where the Provisional Government of Bangladesh was formed during the Liberation War.
-Its architect is Tanveer Naquib.
+Its architect is Tanveer Karim.
 Its construction work started in 1974 and completed in 1987.
 The Bangladesh government built a 23-level memorial to preserve the memory of independence.
 In 1996, first Hasina ministry started the construction of Mujibnagar Complex.

 Background

 The Mujibnagar monument has 23 pillars, some of which are shown here, representing the 23 years of Pakistani rule over East Bengal before it became independent as Bangladesh.
 The red brick square marks the spot where the Mujibnagar government ministers took their oaths.